 Handling Findings/Violations that Do Not Initially Screen to Green

-As updates are needed to the initial issue, use the document update feature to document the issue further.
-However, do not change the “Event Date,” or “PIM Date,”
+As updates are needed to the initial issue, use the document update feature to document the issue further (See attachment 4 for further details).
+However, do not change the “Event Date,” or “PIM Date,” as these dates carry through to final determination.
+For example, findings or violations that originated from an AV will have the same “PIM Date,” as the AV.

-As issue (such as final SDP letters and supplemental inspection reports), the This ensures traceability of an issue from discovery to final resolution and allows for easier tracking by the public.
+As the status of an issue changes (such as issuance of final SDP letters and supplemental inspection reports), the PIM notes section for the item should be used to capture each update of the PIM entry.
+See table in section 06.05.p.3 for details concerning PIM notes section entries.
+PIM notes entries get carried over each time the status of the issue changes and an update to the PIM notes section is to be made.
+This ensures traceability of an issue from discovery to final resolution and allows for easier tracking by the public.
 See the non-public RPS-Inspections Desktop Guide for instructions regarding how to make an update.

 The updates to the public webpage occur in accordance with the schedule described in section 06.11, or as soon as possible if there is a known change in licensee performance as a result of NRC action.
 To update the webpage in a timely manner, regional staff must notify DRO (Reactor Assessment Branch (IRAB)) staff any time they reach a final determination or obtain clarifying information affecting a plant and its placement in the ROP Action Matrix Summary.